infosupport/rust-workshop/docs/introduction/03-memory-management-in-rust.md

 ## Summary

 Rust's memory management model is based on ownership, which ensures memory safety without needing a garbage collector.
 This makes Rust programs fast and safe.
 By understanding ownership, references, and borrowing, you can write efficient and safe Rust code.

+In the next section, [Pattern matching](./04-pattern-matching.md), we will discuss pattern matching in Rust.
+Pattern matching is a powerful feature in Rust that allows you to match against the structure of values and perform different actions based on the patterns.
+It makes Rust programs more concise, and is used by many Rust developers.